 Restore volume and contour to the face.

 Dermal fillers restore volume, refine contours, and soften select lines without surgery.
-Whether plumping the lips, defining the cheeks, or softening nasolabial folds, fillers provide immediate, natural-looking rejuvenation.
+Whether plumping the lips, defining the cheeks, or softening smile lines, fillers provide immediate, natural-looking rejuvenation.

-Dermal filler treatments require minimal to no downtime.
-Mild swelling, redness, and bruising at injection sites typically resolve within forty-eight to seventy-two hours.
-Ice application immediately post-treatment reduces swelling.
-Strenuous exercise and alcohol are avoided for twenty-four hours.
-Results are immediately visible and improve further as swelling resolves over the first week.
-Lip filler swelling may take up to two weeks to fully settle.
+Dermal filler treatment has little to no downtime for most patients.
+Mild swelling, redness, tenderness, or bruising at injection sites usually improves within two to three days.
+Ice can be used shortly after treatment to reduce swelling.
+Strenuous exercise and alcohol are usually avoided for twenty-four hours.
+Results are visible right away and look more settled as swelling improves during the first week.
+Lip filler swelling can take up to two weeks to fully settle.

 Ice applied to reduce swelling.
 Avoid alcohol, exercise, and facial massage for 24 hours.